mitmath/1806/summaries.md

 **Further reading:** Textbook sections 2.5, 2.6 ("The cost of elimination"), and 11.1.
 Strang [video lecture 3](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-3-multiplication-and-inverse-matrices/).

 One way or another, we have now covered the material up to 2.6 and also 11.1.
+Also we covered the first four Gil Strang videos on [OCW](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/).